jcg-capital/quanto/README.md

 > Clicking on the right arrow on the home page will load the main view of the app.
 From here the user can do the following:

-  - Search for the stocker ticker that they are interested in viewing
+  - Load financial data by utilizing the search bar and entering in a company name.
-  - Clicking a result will load that stock's historical data into the chart
+  - Clicking a result will load that stock's historical data into the chart.
-  - The user can then adjust the range slider to view a particular date range, select from the preset range buttons in the top left, or manually enter a date range in the top right
+  - The user can then adjust the range slider to view a particular date range, select from the preset range buttons in the top left, or manually enter a date range in the top right.
-  - The user can then look over, edit, and hit graph to see how well the algorithm in the text editor performed via the equity graph that appears
+  - The user can build an algorithm to test an investment hypothesis in the left-hand view.
+An example algorithm is available on default.
-  - The user also has the option to view live trade data by toggling the live feed on or off
+  - The user also has the option to view live trade data by toggling the live feed on or off.

 ## Requirements